These are all of the animals in our care currently. If you see a cutie that you're interested in, please contact us to set up a time to meet them!

 I can't imagine the pain he must have been in, and the confusion he felt, so it's no wonder he was quite the spicy little fella.
 Thankfully, our vet was able to amputate the broken leg and get him comfortable again.
 Unable to hunt or defend himself, we knew we couldn't allow Bee to be an outside cat or barn cat, despite being totally feral.

 So, Spicy Bee stays in the cat room.
 He will stay in there for as long as it takes for him to become friendly and adoptable or pass of old age.
 Already, in the months I've had him, he's made great strides in becoming less afraid of me.
-But I would still not try to touch him without a glove. :)
+He now allows my husband and I to pet him gently. :)